A hardware upgrade almost spoiled by Oracle scare tactics

 Joined the ArxPlatform

-Now an ArxSecure customer, the LicenseFortress team developed an effective license position (ELP) that detected $3 million in compliance gaps and license optimization opportunities.
+Now an ArxSecure customer, the LicenseFortress team developed an effective license position (ELP) that detected $3 million in compliance gaps and optimization opportunities.